 I hold an MBA with a marketing focus from Fordham University, and am currently wrapping up my dissertation for an MA in creative writing at the University of East Anglia.
 I also hold undergraduate degrees in both journalism and English from the University of Florida.

-Skilled in Adobe Photoshop, InDesign, Filemaker Pro, Search Engine Optimization (SEO), print design, web design, website management, public relations, AP style, research, general writing and editing.
+I’ve got some skills: in Photoshop, InDesign, WordPress, Filemaker Pro, Salesforce, Cision, on-site SEO, print design, website management, public relations, AP style, Chicago Style, research, writing, and editing, among others.

-• Slowly researching and working on a series of essays / polemics – “Against Romance” and “Against Pop Magic”, each in their own way analyzing the idea of the Romantic as it’s progressed from 19th century German and English writers through the 20th century and into today.
-Both essays will build on the work of Theodore Adorno, Isaiah Berlin, Carl Sagan, Richard Hofstadter, Colin Wilson, and others who have examined topics related to either the Romantic movement and romantic mindset or the ebb and flow of pop culture fads rooted in various forms of irrationality, magical thinking, and delusion.
+- Slowly researching and working on a series of essays / polemics—”Against Romance” and “Against Pop Magic”, each in their own way analyzing the idea of the Romantic as it’s progressed from 19th century German and English writers through the 20th century and into today.
+I’m interested in topics related to the “romantic mindset” and the ebb and flow of pop culture trends rooted in various forms of irrationality, magical thinking, and delusion.

 - In the early stages of building a blog project focused on themed reading lists and the idea of “self help” topics explored not through typical self help / motivational fare, but instead finding meaning in myth (a la Joseph Campbell) and connecting twenty-first century issues to ideas in classic literature, social theory, and philosophy.